core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Authentication Credentials ## {#sec-pub-key-format}

 The authentication credentials of the endpoints in a group MUST be encoded according to the format used in the group, as indicated by the Authentication Credential Format parameter in the Common Context (see {{ssec-common-context-authcred-format}}).
 The authentication credential of the Group Manager SHOULD be encoded according to that same format.

 The format of authentication credentials MUST provide the public key and a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
 If Group Encryption Algorithm in the Common Context is not set (see {{ssec-common-context-cs-enc-alg}}), then the public key algorithm is the Pairwise Key Agreement Algorithm used in the group (see {{ssec-common-context-dh-alg}}), else the Signature Algorithm used in the group (see {{ssec-common-context-cs-alg}}).

+Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

-   If the authentication credentials are X.509 certificates {{RFC5280}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.
+If the authentication credentials are X.509 certificates or C509 certificates, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.

-   If authentication credentials are CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs) {{RFC8392}}, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.
+If authentication credentials are CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs), the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.

 Authentication credentials are used to derive pairwise keys (see {{key-derivation-pairwise}}) and are included in the external additional authenticated data when processing messages (see {{sec-cose-object-ext-aad}}).
 In both these cases, an endpoint in a group MUST treat authentication credentials as opaque data, i.e., by considering the same binary representation made available to other endpoints in the group, possibly through a designated trusted source (e.g., the Group Manager).